vkakerbeck/tbp.monty/docs/theory/recent-progress/object-behaviors.md

 Learning the behaviors of objects is an essential component of any intelligent system.
 If an intelligent system is going to generate novel behaviors, it first needs to learn the behaviors of objects and then enact those behaviors in both familiar and novel situations.

-The Thousand Brains Theory (TBT) currently explains how an intelligent system learns the static structure of the world.
-Here, we describe how to extend the TBT to learn the dynamic structure of the world.
 In the TBT, static objects are learned as a set of features at poses (location and orientation) in a reference frame.
 There is an assumption that the features are not changing or moving, therefore, the existing theory and implementation work well for representing static structure.
+Here, we describe how to extend the TBT to learn the dynamic structure of the world.

 # Learning Object Behaviors is an Extension of the Current Theory

 ![Behavior models (right) use an analogous mechanism to morphology models (left).
 The difference is that their input represents features that are changing instead of features that are static.
 Behavior models are also sequences (not illustrated here).](../../figures/theory/simplified_behavior_model.png)

 To learn and represent object behaviors, we use the same mechanism as we use for learning static structure.
 The main difference is what the input features represent.
 In the static models, the features are also static, such as the edge of a mug.
 In the dynamic models, the features represent changes, such as the moving edge of a stapler top as it opens.
 Static features are stored at locations in static/morphology models, and changing features are similarly stored at locations in behavior models.
-Another difference is that behaviors occur over time.
+Additionally, behaviors occur over time.
 As a stapler opens, the locations where moving edges occur change over time.
 Therefore, behavior models are sequences of changes at locations.

 Static models and dynamic models are learned in separate reference frames, but they share sensor patches and how the sensor patch is moving.
 Therefore, when we observe a stapler, we can simultaneously learn both the morphology of the stapler and how that morphology changes over time.
 But because the behavioral model has its own reference frame, it exists independently of the stapler.
 Now imagine we see a new object that doesn’t look like a stapler.
 If this new object starts to open like a stapler, then the stapler’s behavior model will be recognized and we will predict the new object behaves like a stapler.
 This method is very general and applies to every type of behavior we observe in the world.